steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 git checkout tag/2.30.27
 ```

-This is for
+This is for identifying what has changed in this release, including what has changed near code which is now failing in tests,
+as well as how major changes are affecting classes we use.
+Creating a new project in your IDE can assist here.

-## Qualification Workflow
+## Qualification

-Allocate a whole week this, _including preparing your test buckets and other storage details_
+Allocate a whole week for this, _including preparing your test buckets and other storage details_

 This is not just for the overhead of the test setup, and execution, it assumes that there will be regressions and they will need fixing and retesting.

 ### Clean up all buckets.

-From your preflight release, clean out the buckets. n
+From your preflight release, clean out the buckets.
 ```sh
 bin/hadoop fs -rm $B1/\*
 bin/hadoop fs -rm $B2/\*